Admissions Frequently Asked Questions

 -

 A bachelor's degree or its equivalent from an accredited institution is required to enroll at Columbia SIPA.
-Applicants must submit transcripts forany college or university attended, even if the coursework was not part of a degree program.
-We need the credits, grades, and grading scale to be submitted.
+Applicants must submit transcripts for any college or university attended even if the coursework was not part of a degree program.
+We need the credits, grades, and grading scale.
 Unofficial copies of transcripts may be uploaded to the admission site for admission consideration.
-Only if an offer of admission is made and the applicant accepts will we require the submission of official transcripts; these documents must be on file one month prior to orientation.
-In addition, official documentation of the degree conferred is required.
+If an offer of admission is made and the applicant accepts, we will we require official transcripts including confirmation of a bachelor's degree.

 Classes that have notes such as T, TR, or CR will not be accepted.
 These notes generally refer to transfer classes.
 If an applicant attended one school and transferred to another and the new school only notes codes for transfer credit, the applicant must submit the transcript from the first school with the grade achieved.